 Finally add the 1.5 x 12.5 strip to the top and bottom and press towards the white.
 YEAH!

 It should measure 12.5.
 Now you can go ahead and put the body of this quilt together alternating blocks.
-I'll post the borders in a few days.
 You can find the directions for the alternating block here and the yardage requirements for the entire quilt.
+The borders measurements can be found here .
 And my finished quilt is posted here.

 If you make this patter I'd love see pictures and share them with others!